Local Minima Structures in Gaussian Mixture Models: Preliminary Analysis

-which indicates whether $\bbeta_{j}$ is the closest center to $\x$.
-Our analysis makes use of this intuitive interpretation.
-One may also interpret $\asso_{j}(\x)$ as the posterior probability of a data point $\x$ belonging to the $j$-th fitted component, given the current center estimate $\bbeta$.
-As such, the quantity $\asso_{j}(\x)$ appears in the E-step of the EM algorithm, as we show momentarily.
-For a random data point $\X$ generated from the true distribution $f^{*}$, we define the corresponding random variable of its association coefficient as
+The analysis in this paper makes use of this intuitive interpretation.
+From a Bayesian perspective, one may also interpret $\asso_{i}(\x)$ as the posterior probability of a data point $\x$ belonging to the $i$-th fitted component, given the current estimate $\B$ of the component means.
+As such, the quantity $\asso_{i}(\x)$ appears in the E-step of the EM algorithm, as we shall see momentarily.
+With $\sf x$ denoting a random data point generated from the true distribution $\nu^{*}$, the induced scalar random variables